Vermont Child Labor Law Poster

-The Child Labor Law Poster is a child labor law poster by the Vermont Department Of Labor.
+The Child Labor Law Poster is a labor law posters poster by the Vermont Department Of Labor.
 This poster is mandatory for some employers, including employers who employ minors.

 This poster must be posted in a conspicuous place by all employers of minors so that all minor employees can see it.
 This poster describes the jobs in which minors can work, as well as weekly and daily hour restrictions and when minors can work when school is in session and when school is not in session.